Discharge Instructions for Vaginal Delivery/Caesarean Section

 It is best to have a bowl movement at least every other day.
 Drink 6-8 glasses of fluid, and fruits and vegetables to help.
 You may take Colace or Surfak (over the counter medications) as a stool softener on a daily basis.
 Milk of Magnesia may also be used for severe constipation.
 Do not use an enema or suppository unless directed by your doctor.

-If you are breastfeeding: It usually takes two to four days for your break milk to come in.
+If you are breastfeeding: It usually takes two to four days for your breast milk to come in.
 Keep your nipples and breasts clean and dry.
 Wear a good support bra.
 Call the office if you notice redness, heat, fever greater than 101degrees F or pain in the breast.

 If you are bottle-feeding: Wear a good support bra at all times, even to bed.
 It may be helpful to bind your breasts with a wide ace wrap.
 You may also use ice packs to ease the discomfort.
 Avoid heat or stimulation to the breasts for the first few weeks.